 • • • Everything at Last • • •

-In the second Magnolia Beach romance by USA Today bestselling author Kimberly Lang, a small Alabama waterfront town is the perfect place to start over…
+In this Magnolia Beach romance by USA Today bestselling author Kimberly Lang, a small Alabama waterfront town is the perfect place to start over…

 At first sight, Molly Richards knew Magnolia Beach, Alabama, was the perfect place to escape her unhappy life.
 And though she’s proud of the small coffee shop she’s opened, something is missing.
 But she won’t let herself be burned by love—again.